dancer1325/grpc-website/content/en/docs/what-is-grpc/Introduction/README.md

 # gRPC
-- can use from protocol buffers
-  - Interface Definition Language (IDL)
-  - message interchange format
 - 👁️ main idea👁️
   - defining a service / specify the methods with arguments & returnTypes
     - **Note:** 👁️ defined in `.proto` files 👁️